-In May 2000, we adopted a new Directors Stock Option Plan, which we refer to in this prospectus as the 2000 Directors Plan.
+In May 2000, we adopted a new 2000 Directors Stock Option Plan, which we refer to in this prospectus as the 2000 Directors Plan.
 The 2000 Directors Plan provides for granting of stock options to non-employee directors to purchase up to an aggregate of 750,000 shares of our common stock.
-At June 30, 2001, no options were outstanding under the 2000 Director Plan and 750,000 options were available for grant.